Top of the page

 Symptoms of TB include a cough and a fever.
 You may feel tired and weak.
 And you may not feel like eating.

 Treatment involves taking antibiotic medicines.
 It's very important to take your medicines as your doctor tells you to.
 It takes a long time to kill the TB bacteria.
-Treatment usually lasts 3 to 9 months.
+Treatment can last 4 to 9 months or longer.
 During your treatment you'll see your doctor for tests to see how the medicines are working.
 Your doctor will help guide you through this long process.

 You may have directly observed therapy (DOT).
 DOT ensures that you'll take the needed medicine on schedule.
 That's the best way to ensure you will be cured of TB.
 A public health official may be involved with your care.